 Cheapest Car Insurance for Drivers With a DUI in Utah

-If you are unable to obtain insurance after a DUI, exploring state-sponsored auto insurance programs can provide a solution.
-These programs were created by the states to insure high-risk drivers while sharing the risk of insuring this type of driver between multiple providers.
+The real costs of a DUI can be far-reaching.
+In some cases, insurance companies may choose not to insure you.
+If you are unable to obtain insurance after a DUI, consider exploring state-sponsored auto insurance programs.
+These programs were created to insure high-risk drivers while sharing the risk between multiple providers.

-Cheapest Car Insurance for UT Speeding or Distracted Driving Tickets
+Cheapest Car Insurance for Drivers With Tickets in Utah

-According to the National Highway Traffic Safety Administration, distracted driving accounted for 237 vehicle crashes in Utah in 2018.
 Many insurers look at distracted driving and speeding infractions as a risk.
-A violation will most likely increase your insurance rates, but how much depends on your carrier and your previous driving record.
+A violation will most likely increase your insurance rates, but how much depends on your carrier and if you have a clean driving record.
 It’s important to note that if you are cited for distracted driving, your insurance premium could increase even if you were not involved in an accident.

 The Utah DMV uses a point system to mark your record of traffic violations.
 According to Utah Courts, if you drive one year without being convicted of a moving traffic violation, half of the points on your driving record will be removed.
 If you drive two years without a moving traffic violation, all of the points on your record will be removed.
 In most cases, clearing your record is a waiting game.